 Heat Pad- Doodle away to relieve anxiety, stress and overstimulation as the screen reacts to the pressure of your fingertips.Features relaxing background music as well FREE on iTunes

-Be sure to check out the other resources we have available for Special Needs Families:
+Be sure to check out the other resources we have available for Kids with Special Needs :

 You can also follow us on Pinterest for up to date information to help families on our Special Needs Board.